staticvariablejames/cookie-connoisseur/README.md

         Whenever a URL from this list is requested, the local file located in `path` is provided instead.

+-   `localDirectories`: `{url: string, path: string}[]` List of URL prefixes that are redirected to local directories.
+        Whenever a URL starting with `url` is requested, that prefix is replaced with `path`, and the resulting path is provided instead.

 You must re-run `npx fetch-cookie-clicker-files` whenever the `customURLs` list is changed.